anhaidgroup/cloudlabeler/README.md

 1. We use [AWS](https://aws.amazon.com/), a secure cloud services platform, as the platform to deploy cloud labeler.
 If you don't have an AWS account, click [here](https://portal.aws.amazon.com/billing/signup#/start) to create a new account.

       - After you have created your account, you need to sign up.
 In [AWS](https://aws.amazon.com/) homepage, click "complete sign up" button at the top-right corner.
 You need to enter Email address and Password of your AWS account to sign up.
       - After you have signed up, you need to sign in the console.
-In [AWS](https://aws.amazon.com/) homepage, the button at the top-right corner should display: "sign in the console".
+In [AWS](https://aws.amazon.com/) homepage, the button at the top-right corner will display: "sign in the console".
 Click it and sign in your console.
 Now you are in your console page.

 2. We use [EC2](https://aws.amazon.com/ec2/), a cloud computing service provided by AWS, to help you deploy cloud labeler.

       - In your console page, you can find a panel named 'AWS services' in the beginning which allows you to search for all AWS services.
 Search and enter [EC2](https://aws.amazon.com/ec2/) in the 'AWS services' panel.
-Now, you should be in EC2 home page.
+Now, you are in EC2 home page.

 3. EC2 provides instance, a cloud virtual machine, as the server to deploy cloud labeler.
-We now need to create an EC2 instance.
+We now need to rent an EC2 instance.

       - First find 'Instances' in the right panel of EC2 home page and click it.
 You are now in the EC2 instance page.

       - Next, find and click on the blue button 'Launch Instance' in the EC2 instance page.
 You are now in your EC2 instance configuration page.

-4. Now, you need to configure our EC2 instance in the EC2 instance configuration page so that cloud labeler could be successfully deployed.
+4. Now, you need to configure EC2 instance in the EC2 instance configuration page so that cloud labeler could be successfully deployed.

       - Choose 'Ubuntu Server 18.04 LTS (HVM)' as your Amazon Machine Image in "Step 1: Choose an Amazon Machine Image (AMI)" in your EC2 instance configuration page.